Sioux Falls Canaries (1902–1953): 1924: Tri State League Co-champions

 Following the folding of the Tri State League, Frank Boyle immediately returned to his former team and managed the Marshalltown Ansons for the remainder of their Mississippi Valley League season.

 Frank Cleve.
 Cleve batted .333 for the 1924 Sioux Falls championship team before embarking on a collegiate coaching career following the season.

 Frank Cleve played infield for the Canaries in 1924, batting .333 while appearing in 21 games.
 A multi-sport athlete, who was also a former college football, basketball and baseball player, Cleve graduated from St. Olaf College in the spring of 1924 prior to joining the Canaries roster.
 In 1925 after his season with Sioux Falls, Cleve became a collegiate coach and the athletic director at Spokane College, succeeding Abe Cohn in the role.
 He next served as the head football coach at Concordia College in Moorhead, Minnesota from 1926 to 1935, compiling a record of 30–30–13.
 Cleve was simultaneously the head basketball coach at Concordia from 1927 to 1936, tallying a mark of 86–84.

-After the folding of the Tri State League, Sioux Falls was without a minor league team until 1933, when the Canaries would join a new league 9 years after the Tri State League folded.
+After the folding of the Tri State League, Sioux Falls was without a minor league team until 1933, when the Canaries joined a new league 9 years after the Tri State League folded.

 Rex Stucker returned to Sioux Falls in 1930 and founded a semi-professional Canaries team.
 The independent team played in tournaments throughout the Midwest and in Denver, Colorado through the 1932 season.
-The Canaries played in 1930 and 1931 with catcher (and future manager) Ralph Brandon and pitcher Claude Bradford on the roster.
+The Canaries played in 1930 and 1931 with catcher (and future Canaries manager) Ralph Brandon and pitcher Claude Bradford on their roster.